CUPE 3906 ANNOUNCES THE 15th ANNUAL MIKE SKINNER AWARD

 The selection committee is comprised of members of the CUPE 3906 executive and members-at-large.
 Members of the selection committee cannot nominate a candidate.
 Members of the selection committee cannot nominate a candidate.
 Members of the selection committee who have personal ties with the nominees must yield their place to another member of the Executive or a CUPE member-at-large nominated by the members of the selection committee.

-This year’s Award will be presented at the Annual General Meeting in late March or our GMM in early April, 2021.
+This year’s Award will be presented at the Annual General Meeting/GMM on April 8, 2021.

 We look forward to receiving your nomination of an amazing CUPE 3906 member.